lijikun/orca-linux-deployment/README.md

         sudo tar xvf ~/Downloads/orca_5_0_3*.tar.xz
         sudo mv orca_5_0_3* orca-5.0.3

-3. Download the `orcainit4` script from this repo to your computer and put it wherever you think appropriate (I just put it in the same folder as ORCA).
-Edit the initial part of the `orcainit4` script, such that the `$orca_path` and `openmpi_path` variables point to the correct paths for your ORCA and OpenMPI installations, for example:
+3. Download the `orcainit4` or `orcainit5` script from this repo to your computer and put it wherever you think appropriate (I just put it in the same directory as ORCA).
+Edit the initial part of the script, such that the `$orca_path` and `openmpi_path` variables contain the correct paths for your ORCA and OpenMPI installations, for example:

         orca_ver=5.0.3
         openmpi_ver=4.1.1